bbeng89/ntbk/README.md

 ### Listing available templates

 To see a list of templates available use the `templates` command.
-This will also indicate if a template is set as a [default](#default-templates).

 ```console
 foo@bar:~$ ntbk templates